swaraj381/countries-api/README.md

 ## Giving feedback

-Feedback is always welcome, so if you have any to give on this challenge please email hi[at]frontendmentor[dot]io.
+Feedback is always welcome, so if you have any to give on this challenge please email at swarajsatya2@gmail.com.

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.